 Because academic integrity is a cornerstone of MMI's commitment to the principles of free inquiry, students are responsible for learning and upholding professional standards of research, writing, assessment, and ethics in their areas of study.
-In the academic community the high value placed on truth implies a corresponding intolerance of scholastic dishonesty.
-Written or other work which students submit must be the product of their own efforts and must be consistent with appropriate standards of professional ethics.
+In the academic community, the high value placed on truth implies a corresponding intolerance of scholastic dishonesty.
+Written or other work which a student submits must be the product of his/her own efforts and must be consistent with appropriate standards of professional ethics.
 Academic dishonesty, which includes cheating, plagiarism and other forms of dishonest or unethical behavior, is prohibited.